Eilowangfang/LPCE/README.md

 The mode could be configured as `Train` for training a model, or `Test` for inference in `lpcer.py`.

 In `model` directory:
-there is an example ready models, which can be further compressed via knowledge distillation.
+there is example ready models, which can be further compressed via knowledge distillation.